protectwise/troika/packages/troika-three-text/README.md

 Default: `1`

-#### `outlineToShadow`
+#### `outlineBlur`

 Allow to convert the outline to a shadow element. **If enable it will force the outline to be rendered**.
 Can be usefull if you want to render twice the font with an offset for example.
-If `outlineToShadow` is enable, the `outlineWidth` parameters will update the blur ratio of the shadow.
+If `outlineBlur` is enable, the `outlineWidth` parameters will update the blur ratio of the shadow.

-Default: `false`
+Default: `0`

 #### `outlineOffsetX`

-Require `outlineWidth` to be greater than zero or `outlineToShadow` to be true.
+Require `outlineWidth` to be greater than zero or `outlineBlur` to be true.
 Apply a offset on x to the outline drawn around each text glyph. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

 Default: `0`

 #### `outlineOffsetY`

-Require `outlineWidth` to be greater than zero or `outlineToShadow` to be true.
+Require `outlineWidth` to be greater than zero or `outlineBlur` to be true.
 Apply a offset on y to the outline drawn around each text glyph. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

 Default: `0`